 - AV® Preeminent Rated by Martindale-Hubbell

-- Selected for inclusion in The Best Lawyers in America© 2010 to 2023 for Commercial Litigation, Litigation-Banking and Financing, Litigation-ERISA, Litigation-Mergers and Acquisitions, Litigation-Securities, and Litigation and Controversy-Tax; named the Best Lawyers® 2019 Litigation-Banking and Finance, 2021 Litigation-Mergers and Acquisitions, and 2022 Litigation-Securities “Lawyer of the Year” in Cleveland
+- Selected for inclusion in The Best Lawyers in America© 2010 to 2024 for Commercial Litigation, Litigation-Banking and Financing, Litigation-ERISA, Litigation-Mergers and Acquisitions, Litigation-Securities, and Litigation and Controversy-Tax; named the Best Lawyers® 2019 Litigation-Banking and Finance, 2021 and 2024 Litigation-Mergers and Acquisitions, and 2022 Litigation-Securities “Lawyer of the Year” in Cleveland

 - Selected to the Ohio Super Lawyers list, 2012-2023

 - Selected to the Ohio Rising Stars list, 2005-2006